About The Museum

 The BSM Collection

-The mission of the Bata Shoe Museum is to communicate the central role of footwear in the shaping the social and cultural life of humanity.
+The mission of the Bata Shoe Museum is to communicate the central role of footwear in shaping the social and cultural life of humanity.
 Through acquiring, conserving, researching, interpreting and exhibiting material evidence of the history of footwear and shoemaking, the museum illustrates the changing habits, lifestyles, culture and customs of the world’s inhabitants.
-The BSM’s international collection of nearly 15,000 artefacts spans 4,500 years of history.
+The BSM’s international collection of nearly 15 000 artefacts spans 4,500 years of history.

 The Bata Shoe Museum is home to the world’s largest and most comprehensive collection of shoes and footwear-related objects.
 In addition, it is an internationally recognized centre for footwear research that sponsors field research, publishes research findings and promotes education.